carvel-dev/carvel/site/content/kapp-controller/docs/v0.38.0/packaging.md

 **Note:** Values will only be included in the first templating step of the package, though we intend to improve this experience in later releases.

+## Combinations and Special Cases

+### Overlapping Package Repositories

+Available as of v0.38.0

+Multiple Package Repositories (PKGRs) are trivially supported, but it gets more complicated if they include the same Package or PackageMetadata (Package[Metadata]).
+The rules are:

+- Any Package[Metadata] with completely identical name (and version, for Packages), spec, annotations[1], and labels[1] that appears in multiple PKGRs will be associated to the first PKGR that reconciles.
+Subsequent PKGRs will reconcile without conflicts.
+- If an identical Package[Metadata] is provided by multiple PKGRs, and the PKGR that owns it is deleted, there may be a transient period (corresponding to the PKGR sync period) when that package is unavailable, until the other PKGR that provides it reconciles again.
+- If a Package[Metadata] is provided by multiple PKGRs, and while the name/refname match, the rest of the resource is _not_ identical, then only the first PKGR to reconcile on the system will reconcile successfully.
+Subseuent PKGRs will fail with a nominally helpful error message indicating which Package[Metadata] failed to match and providing a top-level key (e.g. "annotations failed to match" or "spec.template failed to match").
+- If a Package[Metadata] is provided by multiple PKGRs and despite having the same name/refname/version it is known that one of the resources is an update or later revision, the annotation key "packaging.carvel.dev/revision" can be used to provide an ordering.
+  - Resources without the annotation are considered to have version -1
+  - Resources with the revision annotation should have a value of the form "int" or "int.int" or "int.int.int.int.int...."
+  - Revision 0 will be considered < revision 0.0 (longer revision is "greater
+    than" shorter revision of the same numbers)
+  - Revision 1.1.0 will be considered < revision 1.2.0 (semver sensibilities,
+    but we don't parse '+' or other extensions)

+[1] comparisons of annotations and labels exclude those annotations and labels that are added or used by kapp or kapp-controller.